DeRobyJ/IdleBank-Factbook/Feature_Tree_and_Upcoming_Changes.md

 ## Upcoming small Changes
 - Coinopoly minigame [0.9.x]
-  - Have a list of cryptocurrencies and their status
   - Option to block notifications
-- Global Steel Road minigame [0.9.x]
-  - Have a list of materials and goods
-  - Have a guide of production lines
-- Ore Miner minigame [0.9.x]
-  - Info screen for all data about prizes (with probabilities)
 - Gear System [0.9.x]
   - Have an info screen for the next gear-up
+- Ore Miner minigame [0.11]
+  - Info screen for all data about prizes (with probabilities)

 ## Upcoming big Changes (vague to not spoil everything)